• Skip to primary navigation

 If you must, frozen garlic is okay to use.
 DO NOT use garlic powder.

 Lemon juice should be freshly squeezed.
-It helps to flavor (a nice light sourness), bind, and brighten this garlic dipping sauce.
-Only add a tablespoon at a time until all used up.
+It helps to flavor (a nice light sourness), binding, and brightens this garlic dipping sauce.
+Only add a tablespoon at a time until all is used up.

 a brown bowl with toum